 The next step is to confirm your location and venue details.
 If you were planning to run a large scale event in a conference centre, it might be better to switch to a smaller location which will enable you to set up a more controlled and intimate setting for the broadcast.

 Consideration needs to be given to the number of speakers and the type of event – is it a single speaker(s) presenting or is there a panel of people onstage at the same time?
 Panels can be easily arranged in small meeting rooms and a smaller location means it is easier to light and provide better audio pick-up.

 Part of the venue selection will then come down to the AV that is being provided and if you need to now use your own and associated lighting.
 For most webinars and live streaming over the web, these need not be broadcast quality, and simple mics and digital cameras will suffice.

 Features & Capabilities

-Most webinar platforms also include interactive polls, direct chat provision and surveys which can be used during the event to get immediate feedback.
+Most webinar platforms also include interactive polls, direct chat provisions, and surveys which can be used during the event to get immediate feedback.

-When the webinar is over you are able to get detailed analysis of the attendees and their level of engagement; how long they attended, their attention level, questions they asked, polls and surveys they answered.
+When the webinar is over you can get a detailed analysis of the attendees and their level of engagement; how long they attended, their attention level, questions they asked, polls and surveys they answered.

 It is a great idea to send on thank-you emails as you would after a live event and this time you can include highlights from the event including edited video highlights of the presentations.

-Companies like Combined Media can provide a full managed webinar service but it is something you can try yourself.
+Companies like Combined Media can provide a fully managed webinar service but it is something you can try yourself.
 Most of the webinar platforms offer a trial period or event so why not try them out.
-GoToWebinar offers a free 7 day trial (https://www.gotomeeting.com/en-ie/webinar/try) and Zoom offers a free plan up to 100 attendees – https://zoom.us/pricing.
+GoToWebinar offers a free 7-day trial (https://www.gotomeeting.com/en-ie/webinar/try) and Zoom offers a free plan for up to 100 attendees – https://zoom.us/pricing.